 If you need help now, call 111 and clearly tell the operator that your life's in danger.
 Don't wait.

 Sometimes you just feel like you can’t take any more.
-There’s no shame in that – but you do need to get help.
-If you need urgent help now, ring 111 and clearly tell the operator that your life’s in danger.
-No one’s going to judge you, but they will take you seriously and act fast to help – and right now, that’s exactly what you need.
+There’s no shame in that – but you need to get help.
+If you need urgent help now for yourself or a loved one, ring 111 and clearly tell the operator that you or your loved one’s life’s in danger.
+No one’s going to judge you, but they will take you seriously and act fast to help.

-If you don’t feel like your life’s in danger but things are getting pretty grim, you still need to talk to someone right away – trained counsellors who understand how you’re feeling and who are ready and waiting to help.
+If you don’t feel like you or your loved one’s life’s in danger but things are getting pretty grim, you still need to talk to someone right away.
+There are trained counsellors who understand how you’re feeling.
+They’re ready and waiting to help.

 - Depression Helpline: Call 0800 111 757